GaloisInc/cardano-network-service-assurance/TODO/tracing-analysis.md

 However, the tracing system at the moment is
  - focused on tracing & logging, and
  - not yet focused on
-   - the future potential when new-tracing is adopted, in particular possible performance gains.
+   - the future potential when new-tracing is adopted, in particular, possible performance gains.
    - the growing ecosystem of code, tools, systems that require reliable and robust access to logging data, either "real-time"